-"A law school shall establish, publish, and comply with policies for addressing student complaints. (b) A law school shall maintain a record of student complaints submitted during the most recent accreditation period.
+- (a) A law school shall establish, publish, and comply with policies for addressing student complaints. - (b) A law school shall maintain a record of student complaints submitted during the most recent accreditation period.
 The record shall include the resolution of the complaints.

-Interpretation 510-1 A "complaint" is a communication in writing that seeks to bring to the attention of the law school a significant problem that directly implicates the school's compliance with the Standards."
+Under Interpretation 510-1, a "complaint is a communication in writing that seeks to bring to the attention of the law school a significant problem that directly implicates the school's compliance with the Standards."

-"Interpretation 510-2 A law school's policies on student complaints must address, at a minimum, procedures for filing and addressing complaints, appeal rights, if any, and timelines."
+Interpretation 510-2 provides that "a law school's policies on student complaints must address, at a minimum, procedures for filing and addressing complaints, appeal rights, if any, and timelines."